First published 2004

 The people that are feeling the pinch are those that only make student

 review a Chinese horn 'anonymously'.
 This should give you some idea

-as to what to expect from one of the better examples without actually naming a specific
+as to what to expect from one of the better examples without actually

-are of that much consequence to the sort of buyer this horn
+which are of that much consequence to the sort of buyer this horn

 And there are those who will nit-pick.

-(and even describes it as "an exceptional instrument")
+Prelude (and even describes it as "an exceptional instrument")